browserengineering/book/book/browsersandweb.md

 infeasibility of rewriting, browser engineers are forced[^forced-negative] to fix and improve rather than replace.

-[^forced-negative]: I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.
+[^forced-negative]: I say "forced", which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

 It’s not just urgency though---understanding the cumulative answers to these